Fraunhofer’s investment in Scotland takes quantum technology to another level

 Building strong foundations for the future

 Fraunhofer’s ambition in Scotland is to continue growing and helping to support Scotland’s economy.
-It has secured an additional £6.5 million funding opens in a new window from the Scottish Government and Scottish Enterprise (Scotland's national economic development agency) to support the centre’s world-class research and innovation activities including doctorate level student training.
+The company has secured an additional £6.5 million in fundingopens in a new window from the Scottish Government and Scottish Enterprise (Scotland's national economic development agency) to support the centre’s world-class research and innovation activities including doctorate level student training.

 Companies and institutions from across the UK are also involved alongside Fraunhofer and other Scottish partners.
 As a result, Scotland is very well connected into the rest of the UK ecosystem as well as being a strong cluster in its own right.